iotshaman/shaman-website-compiler/README.md

 ### Mongo Adapter

 The mongo adapter allows you to query a mongo database.
 If you have an existing Mongo DB database and want to use this data to populate your website, this is the adapter for your.
-When configuring the mongo adatper in your 'factory.json' file, use the "name" value of "MongoAdapter".
+When configuring the mongo adatper in your 'factory.json' file, use the *name* value of "MongoAdapter".

 The mongo adapter takes a configuration object with the below interface: